 We hire young adults from northeast Denver into a paid apprenticeship in one of our two coffeehouses.
 Here they discover their own inherent greatness while learning to run a craft coffeehouse.
 The apprenticeship is a 12-18 month experience, designed by educators, of deep work and deep learning in a culture of healing.
 From healing in community together, these prodigies are the next generation of leaders this city wants and needs.

-Through high-caliber professional development and hands-on learning in a Prodigy enterprise, marginalized young adults develop mindsets and skills for sustainable careers, economic mobility and, most importantly, to go forth and enrich their city.
+Through personal development and hands-on learning in a Prodigy enterprise, young adults build a foundation of mindsets and skills for sustainable lives, economic mobility and, most importantly, to go forth and enrich their city.

-We envision an economically equitable Denver with a new generation of thriving, healthy, innovative community members who have experienced upward social mobility and live in diverse neighborhoods.
+We envision an economically equitable Denver with a new generation of thriving, healthy, community leaders who have activated their inherent greatness.